ljw1004/csharpspec/csharp/expressions.md

     public override int GetHashCode() { ... }
 }
 ```
 where each `Tx` is the type of the corresponding expression `ex`.
-The expression used in a *member-declarator* must have a type.
-Thus, it is a compile-time error for an expression in a *member-declarator* to be null or an anonymous function.
+The expression used in a *member_declarator* must have a type.
+Thus, it is a compile-time error for an expression in a *member_declarator* to be null or an anonymous function.
 It is also a compile-time error for the expression to have an unsafe type.

 The names of an anonymous type and of the parameter to its `Equals` method are automatically generated by the compiler and cannot be referenced in program text.